About Critical Issues in Justice and Politics

 Because we publish online we provide a wider audience than most small, scholarly journals.
 The cost of other journals can be restrictive for most faculty, but with our electronic format we provide a larger audience with increased opportunity for those who wish to publish.

-By publishing online and in electronic format we can keep the cost of publication to virtually nothing.
+By publishing online and in electronic format we can keep the cost of publication low.
 Our editorial staff, peer-reviewers, and contributors are unpaid.
 This means that we can keep our subscription price to zero, so long as readers receive the electronic format.
 A limited print run is available for a low subscription or single issue rate.

 Subscriptions are distributed via email and online access.
-Subscription is made using our fast online form.
+To subscribe, please contact the editors.
 Authors receive a single notice of publication and are encouraged to register for a long term online subscription.

 We are an electronic journal which is published using the Portable Document Format (PDF).